VictorSuciu/Laptop-Info-Scraper/README.md

 ## Description

 This program scrapes laptop due dates from Alma and outputs them in a concise list to the terminal.
-Additionally, it notifies the employee of any due dates that are still at `23:59:00`.
 Tech desk employees have to manually click on each laptop in Alma to verify green-sheet due dates, so this program saves minutes of tedious clicking.

+### Features

+* Lists every laptop and its due date/time in order.
+If a laptop isn't checked out, it gets labeled as *IN*.

+* Displays all laptops due today in their own section

+* Displays all overdue laptops in their own section

+* Strips down Alma information to the bare minimum.
+This allows techs to quickly read it at a glance.
+    * Dates are listed as [month]-[day] only
+    * Seconds from from the due time are removed
+    * Converts Alma's 24hr time to 12hr time to match the format on green sheets.

 ## User Instructions